 There are some challenges, however.
 While the workers who are well-educated and well-trained have the skills companies need, most of the workforce in Vietnam is considered low-skill.
 Because their education system needs some major work, only those who can afford to supplement public education receive adequate training and education.
 This may not affect small outsourcing operations, but large-scale businesses may have trouble finding enough workers.

 Hiring Vietnamese Workers

-Perhaps the most efficient and easiest way to begin outsourcing to Vietnam is by working with an in-country expert or Employer of Record (EOR) like an International PEO.
+Perhaps the most efficient and easiest way to begin outsourcing to Vietnam is by working with an in-country expert or Employer of Record (EoR).
 These local experts know the culture, labor market, and labor laws.
-An EOR can also help your team manage compliance.
+An EoR can also help your team manage compliance.

 As more and more businesses are outsourcing to Vietnam, local entrepreneurs have responded by growing their own crop of consulting companies to meet international companies’ outsourcing needs.
 Because Vietnam is a growing market, many of these companies will have experience working with international businesses.

 All employee relationships are governed in large part by the 2012 Labor Code.
 It requires that every employee have a written contract unless hired as a short-term worker – less than three months.
 When outsourcing to Vietnam, every employment contract should include these elements: